recursivetree/seat-inventory/documentation/seat-inventory.md

 #### Plugin Configuration
 sea-inventory must know from where it should take its inventory data.

-Open *Inventory Management/Tracking*.
+Open *Inventory Management/Settings*.
 On this page, you can configure from where inventory data will be loaded.
 You can track corporations and alliances.
 If you add a corporation, it's assets in the corporation hangars and corporation contracts will be considered as an item source.
-Adding an alliance only tracks alliance contracts.
+Adding an alliance only tracks alliance contracts, but there is a button which enables adding alliance members.
-There is an option to add all corporations of an alliance as well.
+This automatic mode will also add newly joined corporations and remove corporation which left.
+Corporations added manually over the corporation section will be ignored completely and are never removed.

-After changing the tracking settings, you might need to wait up to 2 ESI cache cycles until the changes are fully reflected.
+After changing the settings, you might need to wait up to 2 ESI cache cycles until the changes are fully reflected.

 Finally, the plugin is ready to be used.
 Following is a brief description of the different pages and what they do.

 ## The Inventory Browser
-The inventory browser allows you to, as the name suggest, browse through all assets from the sources you configured under the tracking page.
+The inventory browser allows you to, as the name suggest, browse through all assets from the sources you configured under the settings page.

 You can use the filter to specify a single item type you look for and where you search for the items.